-Kinchakuda Red Spider Lily Festival 2020, Hidaka, Saitama Japan – The festival has been cancelled this year on account of the Coronavirus outbreak.
-And on the 17th of September the city will cut the spider lilies that have grown.
-There is nothing to see here this year folks!
+Kinchakuda Red Spider Lily Festival 2021, Hidaka, Saitama Japan, last updated August 27th 2021.
+The 2020 festival was cancelled on account of the Coronavirus outbreak.
+Moreover, on the 17th of September 2020 the city cut the spider lilies that had grown to prevent more people coming.
+On August 27th 2021 they announced they will be cutting the spider lilies again in 2021.

 Red Spider Lily Festival Kinchakuda

-On the morning of the 17th of September the city cut the spider lilies that had grown.
-There is nothing to see here this year folks!
-The festival was cancelled in advance – earlier in the year – but despite that people were still going to the site.
-So the city made the decision to mow the lawns and in effect cut the flowers.
+In 2020 they cut them down on the 17th of September.
+For the second year in a row: there is nothing to see here this year folks!
+In 2020 they also cancelled the festival well in advance, but despite that people were still going to the site.
+So the city made the decision to mow the lawns and in effect cut the flowers when people kept turning up.
+So this year, they have announced early on that they will cut the flowers to deter people visiting.

 Image from the official site